roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Release management/Use OpenKruise to deploy cloud-native applications.md

 1. Create an Advanced StatefulSet.

-    1. Create a statefulset.yaml file.
+    1. Create a file named statefulset.yaml and copy the following code to the file:

         ```
         apiVersion: apps.kruise.io/v1alpha1